12rajnish/DeePred-BBB/README.md

 Step 3: Download and extract the DeePred-BBB.zip file.

+Step 4: Extract the data.zip and keep it in the DeePred-BBB folder.

-Step 4: Save SMILES notation of your compounds in "smiles.smi" file in the extracted folder.
+Step 5: Save SMILES notation of your compounds in "smiles.smi" file in the extracted folder.

-Step 5: Change value of path variable in DeePred-BBB_Script.py and execute the script.
+Step 6: Change value of path variable in DeePred-BBB_Script.py and execute the script.
 1917 Features will be automatically calculated using PaDEL software.
 A file named 'featur' will be created for submitted compound.
-DeePred-BBB model (DeePredmodel.h5) will be executed for prediction
+DeePred-BBB model (DeePredmodel.h5) will be executed for prediction.